 Home visiting is an evidence-based strategy used to enhance child and family health outcomes.
 Such primary healthcare endeavours demand the full participation of individual and families.
 We conducted a review to identify approaches to planning, executing and assessing home-visiting health promotion interventions to determine how parents and children can be best engaged.
 A structured search (2000–2015) was undertaken using a defined search protocol.
 The quality of the papers was assessed using standard appraisal tools.
 Sixteen studies were retrieved.
 A content analysis of the findings sections of the papers was undertaken and guided by the eight phases of the PRECEDE-PROCEED health promotion planning framework.
 The analysis found that while all the PRECEDE assessment areas were represented no studies included all phases.
 Parents and children did not appear to be actively involved in undertaking the assessments and evaluation of the home-visiting health promotion programmes.
 The findings suggest that there is a need to develop a consistent home-visiting approach that includes comprehensive assessments in the planning phases and parent and child involvement at each step of programme development, implementation and evaluation.
 This approach enables the development of tailored and sustainable health promotion intervention in order to achieve optimal child health outcomes.

-Clerke, T, Hopwood, N, Chavasse, F, Fowler, C, Lee, S & Rogers, J 2017, 'Using professional expertise in partnership with families: a new model of capacity- building', Journal of Child and Family Health, vol. 21, no. 1, pp. 74-84.View/Download from: UTS OPUS or Publisher's site
+Clerke, T, Hopwood, N, Chavasse, F, Fowler, C, Lee, S & Rogers, J 2017, 'Using professional expertise in partnership with families: a new model of capacity- building', Journal of Child and Family Health, vol. 21, no. 1, pp. 74-84.View/Download from: Publisher's site

 The first five years of parenting are critical to children's development.
 Parents are known to respond best to interventions with a partnership-based approach, yet child and family health nurses (CFHNs) report some tension between employing their expertise and maintaining a partnership relationship.
 This article identifies ways in which CFHNs skilfully use their professional expertise, underpinned by helping qualities and interpersonal skills, to assist families build confidence and capacity, and thus buffer against threats to parent and child well-being.
 It reports on an Australian ethnographic study of services for families with young children.
 Fifty-two interactions were observed between CFHNs and families in day-stay and home visiting services in Sydney.
 A new model is presented, based on four partnership activities and the fluid movement between them, to show how CFHNs use their expertise to identify strengths and foster resilience in families in the longer term, without undermining the principles of partnership.

-Wanda, D, Fowler, C & Wilson, V 2016, 'Using flash cards to engage Indonesian nursing students in reflection on their practice.', Nurse Education Today, vol. 38, pp. 132-137.View/Download from: UTS OPUS or Publisher's site
+Wanda, D, Fowler, C & Wilson, V 2016, 'Using flash cards to engage Indonesian nursing students in reflection on their practice.', Nurse Education Today, vol. 38, pp. 132-137.View/Download from: Publisher's site

 Reflective practice is now widely used as a critical learning tool in undergraduate and postgraduate nursing programs in most developed countries.
 However in developing countries, reflective practice is in its infancy.To introduce reflective practice to postgraduate students in an Indonesian nursing education institution.
 This paper presents the positive meanings of reflection and reflective practice experienced by the students and the way they used reflection within their practice.A descriptive qualitative study was conducted to explore the meaning of reflection or reflective practice using flashcards.A clinical reflective practice model taking into consideration Indonesian culture was developed and applied during students' clinical placement.
 A few weeks post clinical placement, 21 students participated in an evaluation session.
 The meaning of reflection or reflective practice was explored using flash cards containing images of people and environment with different situations and events.
 Students were asked to choose a card that represented their viewpoints about reflective practice and share it with the group.
 Data were digitally captured and analyzed using thematic analysis.Reflection provided a positive experience for the students.
 In their own words, they discussed their journey of using reflection during the clinical placement period.
 The use of reflection was identified as expanding their view of nursing practice, providing a safe place to explore their experiences and clarity when they encountered challenging situations during their clinical practice.
 Reflecting on practice experiences resulted in increased self-awareness, and enhanced their learning.The findings indicate that reflective practice can be implemented successfully in Indonesia and may have value for other Eastern countries that share similar cultural characteristics.
 The use of flash cards assisted the students describe through stories their experiences of participating in this reflective p...

-lam, Y, Fowler, C & Dawson, A 2016, 'The approaches Hong Kong Chinese mothers adopt to teach their preschool children to prevent influenza: a multiple case study at household level', BMC Nursing, vol. 15.View/Download from: UTS OPUS or Publisher's site
+lam, Y, Fowler, C & Dawson, A 2016, 'The approaches Hong Kong Chinese mothers adopt to teach their preschool children to prevent influenza: a multiple case study at household level', BMC Nursing, vol. 15.View/Download from: Publisher's site

 Johnston, R, Fowler, C, Wilson, V & Kelly, M 2015, 'Opportunities for Nurses to Increase Parental Health Literacy: A Discussion Paper', Issues in Comprehensive Pediatric Nursing, vol. 38, no. 4, pp. 266-281.View/Download from: Publisher's site